czbiohub-sf/yogo/docs/cli.md

 This will show the basics on how to use YOGO from your command line interface.
 I suggest you use `yogo --help` liberally - the docs there should give you a better idea of how to use the tool!
 If it's unclear, [let me know](https://github.com/czbiohub-sf/yogo/issues/new) and I will change the docs here or in the `cli` tool.

-I will not go through every option for each command here, but I'll point out sticking points.
+I will not go through every option for each command here, but I'll point out major themes.

 ```console
 $ yogo --help